aviatesk/JET.jl/docs/src/optanalysis.md

 ## [Quick Start](@id optanalysis-quick-start)

-JET exports [`@report_opt`](@ref), which analyzes the entire call graph of a given generic function call, and then reports detected performance pitfalls:
 ```@repl quickstart
 using JET
 ```

+JET exports [`@report_opt`](@ref), which analyzes the entire call graph of a given generic function call, and then reports detected performance pitfalls.

 As a first example, let's see how we can find and fix runtime dispatches using JET:
 ```@repl quickstart